ProductViz/LumiFlow/user_manual/04_Advanced_Features.md

 ## Light Linking System

-Control which lights affect which objects.
+Control which lights affect which objects with advanced scene analysis and automatic grouping.

 ### Concepts